Anneli Lax: Career

 In 1998, she was diagnosed with pancreatic cancer.
 Anneli Cahn died on September 24, 1999, at the age of 77.

 Personal life

 In 1948, Anneli Cahn married her second husband, the mathematician Peter Lax.
 Anneli Cahn had two sons, John Lax and James Lax.
-The John Lax Memorial Lecture was created in 1982 by Anneli and Peter, in memory of their son, who taught at Mount Holyoke but died at the age of 27.
+The John Lax Memorial Lecture was created in 1982 by Anneli and Peter, in memory of their son, who taught at Mount Holyoke and died at the age of 27.
 The Lax Lecture is given by a historian of the highest distinction to commemorate the work and spirit of John Lax by making the latest advances in history accessible to the public.
-Elena Marchisotto, a family friend, and thesis student, said Anneli spent her last summer in the Adirondacks with Peter and family.
+Elena Marchisotto, a family friend, and thesis student, said Anneli spent her last summer in the Adirondacks with her husband and family.